 The fiction book is There, There by Tommy Orange.
 It is a highly acclaimed novel about modern urban Native Americans.
 The author will be one of the speakers at the upcoming Gifford Lecture Series season, and the book has been chosen as the 2020 selection for CNY Reads, a one-community, one-book initiative.
 It was a finalist for the 2019 Pulitzer Prize and called one of the ten best books of the year by the New York Times.

 It is available in digital, audio, and print format but there are holds on all formats, so get your name in now.

-The non-fiction book is Flowers of the Killer Moon.
+The non-fiction book is Killers of the Flower Moon.
 It is a true story, meticulously researched and told by author David Grann.
 It deals with the previously little known history of the murders of several members of the Osage Indians after oil deposits were found under their land in Oklahoma in the 1920's.

 The author spoke at this year's Gifford Lecture Series and also at OASIS.
 His book, too, is highly acclaimed, on the "best books of the year" lists for several respected publications including The New York Times, the Washington Post, NPR, and PBS and was a finalist for the National Book Award.

 It is immediately available in print and audio versions, but you'll have to put in a request and wait for the digital verison.